ajay-tadi/todoApplication/README.md

 **Home:**
 ![image](https://github.com/user-attachments/assets/11c191ac-1494-4a76-84a5-19faf8b9d223)

-The todo data is called from the api 'https://jsonplaceholder.typicode.com/todos'
+The todo app is implemented with redux and todo list is populated with api - 'https://jsonplaceholder.typicode.com/todos'